 A benefit corporation must be formed in accordance with the provisions relating to domestic business corporations generally but its articles must also state that it is a benefit corporation.
-An existing business corporation many become a benefit corporation by amending its articles so that they contain a statement that the corporation is a benefit corporation.
-The amendment must be adopted by at least the minimum status vote.
+A business corporation many become a benefit corporation by amending its articles so that they contain a statement that the corporation is a benefit corporation.
+The amendment must be adopted by the minimum status vote.

-"Minimum status vote" is defined for business corporations as entitling the shareholders of every class to vote; and the corporate action must be approved by the shareholders of each class entitled to cast at least two-thirds of the votes that all shareholders of the class are entitled to cast.
-For other types of domestic associations (a professional corporation, for example), the holders of every class of equity interest in the association that are entitled to receive a distribution of any kind must be entitled to vote.
+"Minimum status vote" is defined as entitling the shareholders of every class to vote; and the corporate action must be approved by the shareholders of each class entitled to cast at least two-thirds of the votes that all shareholders of the class are entitled to cast.